Marius Bildøy

 Marius Bildøy (born 29 March 2000) is a Norwegian footballer who plays as a forward for Lysekloster.

+Bildøy began playing club football as a youth with SK Brann.
 He made his professional debut when he replaced Kasper Skaanes in the First Round of 2017 Norwegian Football Cup.
 His league debut came in the last game of the year, when he replaced Ludcinio Marengo against Tromsø IL.

 In March 2019, he signed for Åsane Fotball on a season-long loan deal.
 The loan was terminated in the summer.
 In February 2020, Bildøy signed for 3. divisjon team Lysekloster.